pupil-labs/pupil-docs/neon/data-collection/monitor-app/index.md

-# Monitor your Data Collection in Real-Time
+# Monitor Your Data Collection in Real-Time

 ![Monitor App](./monitor-app.jpg)